SFDO-Tooling/CumulusCI/docs/metadata_etl.rst

 and deploy it.

-These three facets - non-packageability, application requirements, and deployment safety - all militate for a Metadata ETL approach.
+These three facets - non-packageability, application requirements, and deployment safety - all support a Metadata ETL approach.
 Rather than attempting to deploy static metadata stored in the repository, the product's automation should *extract* the Standard Value Set metadata from the org, *transform* it to include the desired values (as well as all existing customization), and *load* the transformed metadata back into the org.
 CumulusCI now ships